ynput/OpenPype/website/docs/dev_publishing.md

 toc_max_heading_level: 4
 ---

-Publishing workflow consist of 2 parts:
+Publishing workflow consists of 2 parts:
 - Creating - Mark what will be published and how.
-- Publishing - Use data from Creating to go through pyblish process.
+- Publishing - Use data from Creating to go through the pyblish process.

-OpenPype is using [pyblish](https://pyblish.com/) for publishing process.
-OpenPype a little bit extend and modify few functions mainly for reports and UI purposes.
-The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during Creating part instead of in publishing part and has limited plugin actions only for failed validation plugins.
+OpenPype is using [pyblish](https://pyblish.com/) for the publishing process.
+OpenPype extends and modifies its few functions a bit, mainly for reports and UI purposes.
+The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during Creating part instead of in the publishing part and has limited plugin actions only for failed validation plugins.

 ## **Creating**

-Concept of Creating does not have to "create" anything but prepare and store metadata about an "instance" (becomes a subset after publish process).
-Created instance always has `family` which defines what kind of data will be published, best example is `workfile` family.
+Concept of Creating does not have to "create" anything yet, but prepare and store metadata about an "instance" (becomes a subset after the publish process).
+Created instance always has `family` which defines what kind of data will be published, the best example is `workfile` family.
 Storing of metadata is host specific and may be even a Creator plugin specific.
-In most of hosts are metadata stored to workfile (Maya scene, Nuke script, etc.) to an item or a node the same way so consistency of host implementation is kept, but some features may require different approach that is the reason why it is creator plugin responsibility.
-Storing the metadata to workfile gives ability to keep values so artist does not have to do create and set what should be published and how over and over.
+Most hosts are storing metadata into a workfile (Maya scene, Nuke script, etc.) to an item or a node the same way as regular Pyblish instances, so consistency of host implementation is kept, but some features may require a different approach that is the reason why it is creator plugin responsibility.
+Storing the metadata to the workfile persists values, so the artist does not have to create and set what should be published and how over and over.

 ### Created instance

 Objected representation of created instance metadata defined by class **CreatedInstance**.
 Has access to **CreateContext** and **BaseCreator** that initialized the object.
-Is dictionary like object with few immutable keys (marked with start `*` in table).
-The immutable keys are set by creator plugin or create context on initialization and thei values can't change.
+Is a dictionary-like object with few immutable keys (marked with start `*` in table).
+The immutable keys are set by the creator plugin or create context on initialization and their values can't change.
 Instance can have more arbitrary data, for example ids of nodes in scene but keep in mind that some keys are reserved.

 | Key | Type | Description |
 |---|---|---|